sidonieB/Workflows/3_from_sequences_to_phylogenies.md

 python3  AMAS.py summary -i alignment.fasta -f fasta -d dna
 ```

-### Spotting alignment problems and trimming alignments
+## **3. Spotting alignment problems and trimming alignments**

+It is often a good idea to spend some time looking at your alignments.
 [FluentDNA](https://github.com/josiahseaman/FluentDNA) allows to look at many alignments and visually spot abnormalities, changes in nucleotide frequencies etc.

-We have used [trimAl](http://trimal.cgenomics.org/) to trim alignments.
+Alignments can be ambiguous or problematic in many ways:
+- They can have sites (columns) with many gaps
+- They can have sequences (rows) with many gaps
+- They can have sequences that are mis-aligned with the rest, or that are very divergent
+- They can have some regions that are mis-aligned or ambiguously aligned

+Often, it is best to remove sites and sequences that are source of ambiguity or unreliable.
+The quality of the alignment will have a strong impact on the phylogenetic tree estimation!
+Below are some programs that we found useful to clean alignments.
+Ideally, you should use them on a few alignments representative of the issues found in our dataset, see how each program changes the alignments, and adapt the programs settings accordingly instead of just using defaults settings.

+#### Remove gappy sites and uninformative alignments with trimAl or optrimAl

-It can be used to trim out columns or sequences based on their gap content.
+[trimAl](http://trimal.cgenomics.org/) can be used to trim out columns or sequences based on their gap content.
 For instance:
 ```
 trimal -in concatenated.out -out concat_trimmalled.fas -automated -resoverlap 0.65 -seqoverlap 0.65